locationtech/geomesa/docs/user/installation_and_configuration.rst

 ------------------------

 GeoMesa uses a site xml file to maintain system property configurations.
-This file can be found at ``conf/geomesa-site.xml`` of either the Accumulo or Kafka distributions.
+This file can be found at ``conf/geomesa-site.xml`` of either the GeoMesa-Accumulo or GeoMesa-Kafka distributions.
 The default settings for GeoMesa are stored in ``conf/geomesa-default.xml``.
 Do not modify this file directly as it is never read, instead copy over the desired configurations into geomesa-site.xml.